The following information is provided to assist potential applicants in preparing for the hiring process:

 Click here to link to Civil Service page

 Candidates meeting the minimum requirements are invited to the written examination.
 Test dates vary and are usually scheduled shortly after the recruitment and open application period.
 Applicants must receive a confirmation invitation from Civil Service in order to participate in the above-mentioned examination.
 Police Recruit applicants are not required to have prior knowledge or experience in law or police procedures.
 The written examination is a general knowledge test that measures an applicants ability to learn and apply police information, to remember details, complete reports, interpret maps and accident diagrams, and use judgment and logic.

-The written examination will consist of the POST Entry-level Law Enforcement Test Battery (PELLETB) and the DELPOE exam.
-Applicants who have taken the PELLETB with a valid T-Score of 60 or above may apply for an examination waiver at the time they submit their application packet.
+The written examination will consist of the POST Entry-Level Law Enforcement Test Battery (PELLETB).
+Applicants who have taken the PELLETB with a valid T-Score of 45 or above may apply for an examination waiver at the time they submit their application packet.

 Click here for useful information regarding the PELLETB exam.

 Have a question for our recruitment team?
 Email us at: firstname.lastname@example.org